icpc/ccs-specs/JSON_Format.md

 }]
 ```

-### Problems
+### Problem

-The problems to be solved in the contest.
+A problem to be solved in the contest.

-Properties of problem objects:
+Properties of a problem object:

 | Name              | Type            | Description
 | :---------------- | :-------------- | :----------